semaphoreci/semaphore/docs/docs/reference/env-vars.md

 The total duration of the pipeline including queuing time expressed in seconds.

 ## Cache variables {#cache-variables}

+These variables are used to access the [cache](../using-semaphore/optimization/cache).

 ### Cache URL {#cache-url}